- 2 fresh poblano peppers

 - Arrange the peppers in one layer on the prepared baking sheet and broil a few inches from the heat until blackened on each side, 4 to 6 minutes per side.
 Transfer the roasted peppers to a medium heat-proof bowl.
 Cover the bowl with plastic wrap and let the peppers rest for 15 minutes.
 Use paper towels to gently rub the blackened skin off the peppers.
 Keeping the stems intact, cut a 3-inch slit down one side of each pepper, then gently remove the seeds using paper towels.

 - In a medium bowl, mix together the cheddar and pepper jack cheeses.
 Fill each pepper, through the slit, with half the cheese until full but able to be held shut with your fingers.
 Set aside.

 - In a medium bowl, whip the egg whites to stiff peaks.
-In a small bowl, whisk together the egg yolks with 1/2 teaspoon salt, 1/4 teaspoon pepper, and the onion and garlic powder.
+In a small bowl, whisk together the egg yolks with the salt, pepper, onion powder, and garlic powder.

 - Gently fold the egg yolk mixture into the egg whites, being careful not to deflate the egg whites; you want a fluffy air-bubbly batter that can coat the back of a spoon.
 Don’t overmix or your batter will be too thin.

 - In a small (8-inch) skillet, add enough olive oil to come 1/2-inch up the sides, about 1/2 cup.
 Heat over medium-high heat until shimmering hot, then reduce the heat to medium.